gear-foundation/gear-wiki/docs/examples/DeFi/dutch-auction.md

 ```

 - `Buy` is an action to buy an GNFT token by current price
-- `Create(CreateConfig)` is an action to create a new auction if the previous one is over or if it's the first auction in this contract.
+- `Create(CreateConfig)` is an action to create a new auction if the previous one is over or if it's the first auction in this program.
-- `ForceStop` is an action to force stop an auction if contract owner would prefer to finish it ahead of time
+- `ForceStop` is an action to force stop an auction if program owner would prefer to finish it ahead of time

 >Note how Dutch Auction is composed; that allows users to reuse its functionality over and over again.